Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Results

 \subsection{Results of Ablation Study}

-Table \ref{tab3} summarizes the quantitative evaluation metrics of reconstruction quality under different ablation study settings at acceleration rates R=6 and 10.
-The ablation experiments were conducted on 10 randomly selected slices from the fastMRI knee dataset, with the mean and standard deviation of the quantitative metrics PSNR and SSIM for these 10 slices statistically reported.
+Table \ref{tab3} summarizes the quantitative evaluation metrics of reconstruction quality under different ablation study settings at acceleration rates R = 6 and 10.
+The ablation experiments were conducted on 10 randomly selected slices from the fastMRI knee dataset, with the mean and standard deviation of PSNR, SSIM, and NRMSE reported across these slices.

-As shown in the results of Table \ref{tab3}, the complete framework of the proposed UnrollINR consistently achieves the highest reconstruction accuracy.
-The removal of either the regularization term or the data consistency term leads to a significant decline in reconstruction performance, demonstrating the necessity of these key components in the basic unit.
+As shown in Table \ref{tab3}, the complete framework of the proposed UnrollINR consistently achieves the highest reconstruction accuracy.
+The removal of either the regularization term or the data consistency term leads to a significant decline in reconstruction performance, demonstrating the necessity of these key components in the unrolled network.
 The impact of the regularization term is particularly notable, underscoring the importance of its design.
-To evaluate the influence of the coordinate encoding function, the selected coordinate encoding method was replaced.
-The multi-resolution hash encoding Instant-NGP adopted in the baseline outperforms the alternative DINER by better leveraging local features, and the experimental results confirm the effectiveness of the coordinate encoding approach in improving reconstruction accuracy.
+To evaluate the influence of the coordinate encoding function, the default coordinate encoding method was replaced.
+The multi-resolution hash encoding Instant-NGP adopted in the baseline outperforms the alternative DINER by better leveraging non-local and local features, and the experimental results confirm the effectiveness of the coordinate encoding approach in improving reconstruction accuracy.
 In experiments concerning the loss function, the removal of the TV regularization term also resulted in varying degrees of performance degradation.
 Furthermore, the results indicate that at higher acceleration rates, these key modules play an even more critical role, affirming their necessity for accurate reconstruction.